WGCA

-WGCA is a local Christian radio station in Quincy, Illinois broadcasting on 88.5 MHz FM.
-The station airs a Contemporary Christian music format, and serves the areas of Quincy, Illinois, Hannibal, Missouri, and Keokuk, Iowa.
+WGCA (88.5 FM) is a local Christian radio station in Quincy, Illinois.
+The station airs a contemporary Christian music format, and serves the areas of Quincy, Illinois, Hannibal, Missouri, and Keokuk, Iowa.

 History

 Started in 1987 as a cable radio station called Sunshine Radio, WGCA grew and was soon established as a full-fledged broadcast radio station.

-Over the course of its history, WGCA has sponsored a number of events and concerts in the Quincy, IL area.
+Over the course of its history, WGCA has sponsored a number of events and concerts in the Quincy area.
 In its early years, it welcomed artists like Rebecca St. James and Todd Agnew.
-In 2005–07, the then-WGCA-FM was the primary local sponsor for SHOUTfest, which is a group of traveling contemporary Christian artists.
+From 2005 to 2007, WGCA-FM was the primary local sponsor for SHOUTfest, which is a group of traveling contemporary Christian artists.
 These day-long concerts were held at Quincy's Clatt Adams Park.
 In the 2010s, they brought artists like Casting Crowns, Skillet, Newsboys, and For King & Country.

 In addition to concerts, WGCA has also been active in bringing special events like March For Jesus and MixFest.